GGPrompts/claude-code-cheatsheet/README.md

 ## 🛠️ How to Use

 ### Option 1: Use the Public Version
-Visit the live site (when public) to browse commands.
+Visit the live site at https://ggprompts.github.io/claude-code-cheatsheet/ to browse commands.
 Note that customizations won't persist on the public version.

 ### Option 2: Create Your Own Copy (Recommended)